Leveraging Account-Based Marketing? Think SEO

 A few days later, they discuss your offerings with, say, their business partner and want to show your site to them.
 But what if they search for you on Google only to see you not ranking on the first page.
 You might have driven them away to the competition!
 You cannot have a successful ABM strategy without SEO.

 To provide a personalized experience to your target audience, you need to offer them the right information at the right time.
 With a thorough keyword research strategy in place, you can determine their pain points and also shine a light on other things such as:

 - User intent — do they want to buy or are they “just looking”?

 - What information they are seeking at each stage in their customer journey

 While keyword research can be a tedious task, it is essential.
-If you don’t know how to do this yourself, seek help from an SEO agency or professional to take over the task.
+If you don’t know how to do this yourself, seek help from an SEO professional to take over the task.